sir-w7/odin-lua/README.md

   - Add the shared folder to the odin shared collection.
   - Call functions like you would in C; substitute the `lua_/luaL_` prefixes with the corresponding packages: `luaL.dofile`
   - Some function names clash with keywords, therefore they were named with an underscore prefix: `luaL._where` `lua._type`
+  - `lua.pushstring` requires to allocate a `cstring` in order to pass to lua.
+This is done via the final parameter of the procedure.
+The result value is the allocated cstring which you can delete after.
+You can also use a `temp_allocator`.
   - The `luax` package contains extra lua utlities not available in the standard C API